lesjames/breakpoint/readme.md

 ## Changelog

-10/10/12 - Rewrote responsive images script
+12/12/12 - Removed non grid sizing function in favor of an argument on fixed() 10/10/12 - Rewrote responsive images script
 9/6/12 - Fixed pixel ratio mq to either be high or low res conditional
 8/17/12 - Added orientation and pixel ratio mqs.
 Added argument to disable wrapper class.